 - Communication and Language

-The progress check will provide parents with a short written summary of their child’s development in the prime areas, identifying the child’s strengths and any areas where the child’s progress is less than expected.
+The progress check will provide parents with a short written summary of their child’s development in the prime areas, their behaviour and attitudes to learning, identifying the child’s strengths and any areas where the child’s progress is less than expected.

 We will also comment on how the child demonstrates the Characteristics of Effective Learning such as: